Cell Ranger ATAC2.1, printed on 02/21/2024

-When doing large studies involving multiple GEM wells, run cellranger-atac count on FASTQ data from each of the GEM wells individually, and then pool the results using cellranger-atac aggr, as described here.
+When conducting large studies involving multiple GEM wells, run cellranger-atac count on FASTQ data from each of the GEM wells individually, then pool the results using cellranger-atac aggr, as described here.

-from each run), and produces a single peak-barcode matrix containing all the data.
+from each run), and produces a single peak-barcode matrix containing all the

 When combining multiple GEM wells, the barcode sequences for each channel are distinguished by a GEM well suffix appended to the barcode sequence (see GEM wells).

-By default, the fragments from each GEM well are subsampled such that all GEM wells have the same effective depth, measured in terms of median unique fragments per cell.
-However, it is possible to change the normalization mode (see section on equalizing sensitivity).
+By default, the reads from each GEM well are subsampled such that all GEM wells have the same effective sequencing depth, measured in terms of the median number of unique fragments per cell.
+However, it is possible to turn off this normalization altogether (see Depth Normalization).

 For example, suppose you ran three count pipelines as follows: